-We value Diversity in the backgrounds of the members of our community and in our approach to the pursuit of collaborative activities, as an essential component in defining the success of our mission.

-We pursue Excellence in everything we do and define it as the unceasing dedication to the highest standards of our performance in the context of our abilities and available resources.

-We employ Creativity in all our activities, with the ultimate goal of transforming our imagination into measurable, positive outcomes for all members of our community and our stakeholders alike.

-We aim to be Transformative in our efforts to make the School a place of belonging for people from all backgrounds, to improve the educational, scientific, and socioeconomic outcomes, and thereby change the lives of all members of our community.

-Our approach to all activities is Student-Centered - we embrace and celebrate our opportunity to prepare the students in our program to become the next generation of leaders in atmospheric science.
+- We pursue Excellence in everything we do and define it as the unceasing dedication to the highest standards of our performance in the context of our abilities and available resources. - We employ Creativity in all our activities, with the ultimate goal of transforming our imagination into measurable, positive outcomes for all members of our community and our stakeholders alike. - We aim to be Transformative in our efforts to make the School a place of belonging for people from all backgrounds, to improve the educational, scientific, and socioeconomic outcomes, and thereby change the lives of all members of our community. - Our approach to all activities is Student-Centered we embrace and celebrate our opportunity to prepare the students in our program to become the next generation of leaders in atmospheric science.